nano-o/streamlet/README.md

 What makes Streamlet simple is that there are only two types of messages (leader proposals and votes) and processes repeat the same, simple propose-vote pattern ad infinitum.
 In contrast, protocols like Paxos or PBFT alternate between two sub-protocols: one for the normal case, when things go well, and a view-change sub-protocol to recover from failures.

-Even though I agree that Streamlet is concise, I think that understanding precisely why it works is not that simple.
+Even though Streamlet is concise, I think that understanding precisely why it works is not that simple.
 Moreover, the safety proof in the [original paper](https://eprint.iacr.org/2020/088.pdf) uses the operational reasoning style, where one considers an entire execution at once and one reasons about the possible ordering of events.
 In my experience, this style is very error-prone, and it's not easy to check that no case was overlooked.

 Instead, I'd prefer a proof that exhibits an inductive invariant that implies safety.
-This is because we only have to consider a single step, instead of an entire execution, to check whether an invariant is inductive.
+This is because we only have to consider a single step, instead of an entire execution, to check whether an invariant is inductive, and thus it's easier to not miss a case.
-For example, why Paxos is safe is crystal clear to me because, even though the algorithm may look more complex than in Streamlet, Paxos has a simple inductive invariant that I can easily check.
+For example, why Paxos is safe is crystal clear to me because, even though the algorithm may look more complex than Streamlet, Paxos has a simple inductive invariant that I can easily check.

 My initial goal was to find an inductive invariant that implies Streamlet's safety, at which point I could really say that I understand Streamlet.
 To build up my intuition about the algorithm, I decided to model it in TLA+ and use the TLC model-checker to test various scenarios and putative (inductive and non-inductive) invariants.

 I haven't found an inductive invariant for Streamlet yet, and this post is about the modeling and model-checking Streamlet in TLA+.
-Maybe I'll find an inductive invariant and write about it in the future.
+Maybe I'll find an inductive invariant  in the future and write about it.

 ## Model-checking with TLC